Best ice cream makers 2025 – tried and tested by our expert team for effortless frozen treats at home

 Our Verdict

 We tested the market-leading ice cream makers in our test kitchen.
-We made thorough notes from unboxing, right through to cleaning up and storing the ice cream makers away.
-We gave them basic tasks, such as making vanilla ice cream, but we also used dairy-free ingredients, and sorbets, so that we had a representative picture of how these ice cream makers would function in your day-to-day life.
-If you would like to know more about how we test, we have some detailed information on our dedicated page.
+We made thorough notes from unboxing, right through to cleaning up and storing the ice cream makers.
+We used them for basic tasks, such as making vanilla ice cream, but we also tried dairy-free ingredients, and made sorbets, to provide a good representative picture of how these ice cream makers would function in your day-to-day life.
+If you would like to know more about how we test, you'll find more detailed information on our dedicated page.

 FAQs